 I have 2 of them.
 I like working from home and all my docs are in Dropbox so I don't have to worry about sync-ing.

 At home - Macbook Pro 13 inch 2017

 At office - Macbook Pro 13 inch 2016

 I’ve said this numerous times but in life you need to optimize from the top down.
 That starts with your health, then your computer, your phone, your typing skills and so forth.
-You use those 99% of your day if your a desk jockey so double your output with a computer that’s twice as fast.
+You use those 99% of your day if you’re a desk jockey, so double your output with a computer that’s twice as fast.

 Bonus: Buy the fastest router possible.
 Again, you are only as fast as your weakest router.
 I personally use the NETGEAR Nighthawk x6 AC3200.

 TapeACall - Instead of repeating yourself, way easier to record your calls so you can share with your team, clients or potential customers.
 Also can turn the audio into blog posts in the future.